82-22 Northern Boulevard,

 The Boulevard Theatre was designed to be a playhouse, with bookings of shows that had recently closed on Broadway or were “trying out” enroute.
 The attractions ran from Monday through Saturday, with Sunday used for vaudeville and a feature movie.

 In 1928, when William Fox acquired the Grob & Knobel theatres, he kept the Boulevard Theatre legit by sub-leasing it to Louis Werba, who also operated playhouses in Brooklyn, the Bronx and Upper Manhattan.
 The onset of the Depression sent both Fox and Werba into bankruptcy, so the Boulevard Theatre became a double-feature movie house under Fox’s successor, Skouras Theatres, which also took over the Jackson Theatre and Sunnyside Theatre (later sold to Century Theatres).

 Due to its location in a residential area on Northern Boulevard that was a long walk from the 82nd Street shopping district around Roosevelt Avenue, the Boulevard Theatre never did as well as the Jackson Theatre, but it survived a triplexing in the early-1980’s before a decline in the neighborhood caused its closure.
 It sat vacant for at least a decade while a battle raged over the owner’s plan for demolition, which was opposed by the community.

-The Boulevard Theatre was finally sold for conversion to what became the highly succesful Natives Restaurant-Theatre, catering to Queens' very large Hispanic community.
+The Boulevard Theatre was finally sold for conversion to what became the highly succesful Natives Restaurant-Theater-Bar, catering to Queens' very large Hispanic community.
 The restaurant-bar took up the Boulevard’s former entrance and lobby, while the three auditoriums were used for plays, concerts, and sometimes imported movies.
 By 2016 it was a restaurant/nightclub.
+It was closed due the Covid-19 pandemic in January 2020 and was demolished in early-2021.

 Just login to your account and subscribe to this theater.